opencadc/docker-base/cadc-java/README.md

 published image: `images.opencadc.org/library/cadc-java:{version}`

-Base image with Java (currently 8) intended for Java applications.
+Base image with Java (21) intended for Java applications.
 The goal is for child images to simply add the application code and leave the rest to runtime deployment.

 Child images should use the  Dockerfile `CMD` option to specify the startup command.
 This allows